 Remember, there are very few poisonous snakes.
 Most are only venomous.
 Like the rattlesnake.
 It's venomous because it fills its fangs with its toxin and directly injects that into its foe.

 The platypus, maybe surprisingly, is also venomous.
 The males have spurs on their ankles that they use on to inject venom into predators.

 There are even a few creatures that are both venomous and poisonous.
-The blue ringed octopus is one of those lucky few.
+The blue ringed octopus is one.
 It has a venomous bite, but if that doesn't stop predators from trying to eat it, it's also poisonous once it's in their belly.
 Yikes.

 Even plants can be counted as venomous or toxic.
 Poison ivy is correctly named, as its toxin is delivered by merely touching its leaves.
 Stinging nettles are venomous, if you're being generous with the term, because they deliver their irritating toxin via spines.

 There's a third category of toxin delivery: toxungen.
 That's when a toxin is delivered by spitting or spraying it on the enemy.
 It's a small category, but it contains one well-known stinker: the skunk.

 Please copy/paste the following text to properly cite this HowStuffWorks.com article: